tinatae/Yall/README.md

     }

   ##### Filter Form
   ##### Functionality: The code below complements the filter functionality and return visual tags for filters that are in-place.
 This is meant to be a visual aid specifically for when the user queries a combination of features/names that might not have matching results.
-So while an entered searchword might be "Bars" (which would show-up as a tag), a following filter tag would say "Coffee & Tea" indicating that this second filter is (accidentally?) cross-querying the results.
+E.g. While an entered searchword might be "Bars", the following filter tag might say "Coffee & Tea"--reminding the user there is another filter present cross-querying their results.

     function showLabel(searchQuery, searchCity, filterCategory, filterOpenNow, filterDelivery, filterTakeout) {
         if (searchQuery || searchCity || filterCategory !== "All" || filterOpenNow !== "Always" || filterDelivery !== "All" || filterTakeout !== "All") {